NoteContact Relationships are only available in Small Business Marketer and Corporate Marketer accounts

 we had chatted last week about your mother's goals of care.
 I think we should discuss Marge's preferences about whether assisted living is the right choice.

-Note, all dynamic field that are available as %CONTACT. ...% are also available as %RELATED_CONTACT...%.
+Note, all dynamic fields that are available as %CONTACT. ...% are also available as %RELATED_CONTACT...%.
 As mentioned, in the 'Email Related Contact' workflow action, if you use %CONTACT....%, the contact is Marge in the above example.
 If you use the %RELATED_CONTACT....% terms, you are referencing the meta-data on the recipient of the Email Related Contact email.